Oils Cooking with Oils & Fats

 Oils

 Even the most casual cook needs at least two oils: a high temperature oil (400°F+) for deep frying, sauté and stir frying, and a flavorful oil like extra virgin olive oil for salads and low temperature cooking.
-If I wanted to minimize the number of oils I had on hand, I'd select Butter, Extra Virgin Oil, and Pure Olive Oil (and dark Sesame for Oriental stuff).
-In actuality, I usually have about a dozen oils.
+If I wanted to minimize the number of oils I had on hand, I'd select Butter, Extra Virgin Olive Oil, and Pure Olive Oil (and dark Sesame for Oriental stuff - but not as a cooking oil).
+Actually, I usually have a half dozen oils on hand.

-High heat destroys oils (polyunsaturates faster than others) and the byproducts of breakdown aren't good for you.
+High heat destroys oils (polyunsaturates much faster than others) and the byproducts of breakdown don't taste good and are possibly carcinogenic.
 You can use a high temperature oil at low temperatures (sacrificing flavor) but never use an oil higher than its rated range.
-With flavorful oils keep well away from the maximum or you will lose the flavor you paid extra for.
+With flavorful oils, keep well away from the maximum or you will lose the flavor you paid extra for.

-Health factors are also a consideration, but intense controversy surrounds these (see our Oils, Fats and Health for details).
+Health factors are also a consideration, but intense controversy surrounds cooking fats and oils (see our Oils, Fats and Health page), because a lot of money at stake.
 The chart below serves the three leading theories including the "Anything in Moderation" theory which can select from either column.
+Currently the "Dissident" group is gaining favor and the "AHA" group is in decline, despite the vast amount of money poured in to support that side.
+Many top chefs are now comfortable returning to traditional fats and oils.

 (Dissident Researchers)